 Brown County Historical Society & Hazelwood Historic House offer a variety of engaging and interactive educational programs.
 Content can be tailored to fit specific educational goals.
-Programs typically last for 1 1/2 – 2 hours but can be customized to fit your schedule.
+Programs typically last for an hour to an hour and a half but can be customized to fit your schedule.

 For the safety of participants during the COVID-19 pandemic, yours will be the only group on-site during your scheduled program.